Bulbophyllum shepherdii: Taxonomy and naming

-The wheat-leaf rope orchid was first formally described in 1859 by Ferdinand von Mueller who published the description in Fragmenta phytographiae Australiae from a specimen collected by T.W.
+Wheat-leaf rope orchid was first formally described in 1859 by Ferdinand von Mueller who published the description in Fragmenta phytographiae Australiae from a specimen collected by T.W.
 Shepherd.
 In 1870 Heinrich Gustav Reichenbach changed the name to Bulbophyllum shepherdii.
 The specific epithet (shepherdii) honours Thomas William Shepherd who collected the type specimen.

 Distribution and habitat

 Bulbophyllum shepherdii grows on trees and rocks in rainforest and wet forest between Nambour in Queensland and Bega in New South Wales.